“Too Long – Didn’t Read” Version: We recommend VetsPreferred.

 If your dog’s breath smells like urine or ammonia, it maybe a sign of decreased kidney function.
 When the kidneys aren’t functioning properly, waste can build up in the bloodstream and can end up affecting the patient’s breath.
 Make sure to notify your vet immediately if your dog’s breath smells like urine or ammonia.
 Kidney disease is a serious condition which can lead to bigger health problems.

-One of the more serious causes of bad breath is liver disease.
+One of the more serious causes of dog bad breath is liver disease.
 While rare, it can still happen if the bacterial infection is severe enough.
 Liver disease is commonly associated with bad breath, vomiting, lack of appetite and yellowish gums.
 If your dog is exhibiting these symptoms, you should see your veterinarian as soon as possible.

-In short, sometimes bad breath is just that: bad dog breath.
+In short, sometimes dog bad breath is just that: bad dog breath.

 But dog owners shouldn’t be so quick to dismiss this unpleasant condition because, as we discovered above, it may be a symptom of another, more serious issue.

 Acknowledging your dog’s bad breath is one thing.
 Knowing how to get rid of it is another issue altogether.
 Luckily, there are a few practices you can incorporate that will make a huge difference.

-Professional cleanings and routine checkups are the some of the best ways to maintain good oral health.
-However, methods like dental treats, mouthwashes, and natural remedies are also great ways to prevent your pup from having bad breath.
+Professional dental cleaning and routine checkups are the some of the best ways to maintain good oral health.
+However, methods like dental treats, mouthwashes, and natural remedies are also great ways to prevent your pup from having dog bad breath.
 The most effective mouthwash for dog is the water additive.
 It’s an easy to use option as all you have to do is add a little bit to your pup’s water and it helps control plaque and tartar while freshening your furbaby’s breath.
 Keep in mind, however, dental treats and water additives are to be used to supplement teeth brushing, not in place of it.

 Daily Tooth Brushing